nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Blake2b
-A general-purpose cryptographic hashing algorithm that can create a succinct data fingerprint for any type of data.CKB uses blake2b as the default hash algorithm.
+A cryptographic hash function.
+BLAKE2b(orBLAKE2) is optimized for 64-bit platforms including NEON-enabled ARMs and produces digests of any size between 1 and 64 bytes.
+BLAKE2b is optimized for 8- to 32-bit platforms, and produces digests of any size between 1 and 32 bytes.
+CKB uses blake2b as the default hash algorithm.

 #### See Also
 - [Blake2b paper](https://blake2.net/blake2.pdf)